 - your baby died before their first birthday

 - you got the lower amount of Newborn Supplement for them.

-You can get Carer Allowance bereavement payment for an FTB eligible child who dies.
+You can get Carer Allowance bereavement payment if you’re getting Carer Allowance for an FTB eligible child who dies.
 We’ll pay up to 14 weeks of Carer Allowance as a lump sum from the date of the child's death.

 If you’re getting Carer Payment for a child who dies, you may continue to get this payment as bereavement payment.
-You’ll also be able to use the Heath Care Card for up to 14 weeks after the child's death.
+You’ll also be able to use your Health Care Card for up to 14 weeks after their death.

 Double Orphan Pension